tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 # The Invitees

-These eight teams were directly invited to TI8 through a new system Valve implemented this year called the *Dota Pro Circuit* or '*DPC*'.
-Instead of the old, ambiguous, invitation process of 'do pretty good in the five months before TI,' players were given a new, clearer, invitation process of 'do pretty good in the five months before TI and don't you dare mess with your roster.'
-That's not to say any team ended up invited due to a technicality, but make no mistake, there exists a significant skill gap between the upper and lower tiers of this list.
+Eight teams were directly invited to TI8 this year through a new system Valve implemented called the *Dota Pro Circuit* or *DPC*.
+Instead of the old, ambiguous, invitation process of 'do pretty good five months before TI,' players were given a new, clearer, directive of 'do pretty good five months before TI and don't you dare mess with your roster.'

+Twenty-two DPC tournaments later, these are the teams that either stayed after class, captained the Mechanics team, and played Varsity Dota, or the ones that showed up, got a B-, copied drafts at lunch, but still got automatic admission because the rest of the graduating class spent too much time casting Pipes of Insight under the bleachers.
+That’s not to say any team ended up invited due to a technicality, but make no mistake, there exists a significant gap in Dota prowess between the upper and lower tiers of this list.

-The beauty of The International is that most of these skill differences tend to go out the window.
+The beauty of The International is when most of these skill differences go out the window.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/vpbanner.png" alt="Banner"></p>